Divyapabbisetty/CEShopTutorial/README.md

 2) From a software development perspective, what steps might you take, on an ongoing basis, to continually improve your skillset?

-A) Learn new technilogies and practice daily so that those can be implemented when there is a need arises.
+A) Learn new technologies and practice daily so that those can be implemented when there is a need arises.

 3) Provide an example of a time when you just couldn't complete all of your work on time to meet a deadline.
 What did you do?
 What was the result?